opnsense/docs/source/manual/aliases.rst

 **Apply changes** and look at the content of our newly created pf table.

-Go to :menuselection:`Firewall --> Diagnostics --> pfTables` and select our newly created youtube table.
+Go to :menuselection:`Firewall --> Diagnostics --> Aliases` and select our newly created youtube table.

 .. image:: images/pftable_youtube.png
     :width: 100%